 Why You Should Hire An Attorney For Your Arraignment

-If bail is set, it is up to a defendant’s friends or family members to post bail.
+If cash bail is set, it is up to a defendant’s friends or family members to post bail.
 The bail itself is some type of security that has a monetary value – either cash or bond.
 If a bond is posted, there must be collateral to secure the bond, often something like a house.
-The attorneys of Pappalardo & Pappalardo, LLP can arrange to have a licensed bail bondsman at arraignment.
+The attorneys of Pappalardo & Pappalardo, LLP can arrange to have a licensed bail bondsman at your arraignment.